 HRA reserves are ring fenced and cannot be used for General Fund expenditure.
-The Reserves which can be used to support Housing Revenue Account (HRA) total £42,937,152 and these are summarised below:
+The Reserves which can be used to support Housing Revenue Account (HRA) total £43,481,000 and these are summarised below:

-As with the General Fund a risk assessment is undertaken on the HRA to determine the level of balances required in 2016/17.
-The risk assessment identified HRA balances of at least £2,784,237.
-As at 31 March 2017 the HRA had loans of £194.911Million, of which most related to a one off payment to the Government as a result of the self-financing settlement on the 28 March 2012.
+As with the General Fund a risk assessment is undertaken on the HRA to determine the level of balances required in 2017/18.
+The risk assessment identified HRA balances of at least £2,144,950.
+As at 31 March 2018, the HRA had loans of £204Million, of which most related to a one off payment to the Government as a result of the self-financing settlement on the 28 March 2012.

-The HRA balances as at 31 March 2017 were £19,749,571 and higher than the risk assessment of balances for 2016/17, however the HRA is subject to significant financial risks including:
+The HRA balances as at 31 March 2018 were £24,114,664 and higher than the risk assessment of balances for 2017/18, however the HRA is subject to significant financial risks including;

-- A number of legislative changes may have the effect of increasing the levels of RTB sales over and above those anticipated in the HRA Business Plan. - A decision as to the detail about the sale of High Value void properties has yet to be made by Government (due 2018/19).
+- A number of legislative changes may have the effect of increasing the levels of RTB sales over and above those anticipated in the HRA Business Plan. - A decision as to the detail about the sale of High Value void properties has yet to be made by Government.
 This may require the Council to sell or pay a levy when high value properties become vacant.
-Currently this policy is being piloted in the Midlands. - The maximum level of discount available to tenants under RTB has been increased, whilst the minimum tenancy term to be eligible for the scheme has reduced.
-The combined impact of these changes could increase the level of RTB sales.
+Currently this policy is being piloted in the Midlands. - The maximum level of discount available to tenants under RTB has been increased and the level of RTB sales may be higher than anticipated.
 The business plan currently assumes a reduction in the number of sales in later years.